Ericsson/dataplanebook/src/threading/threading.rst

 For updates larger than 64 bits, relying machine-level atomic instructions may not be possible.
-In that case, a sequence lock may look like a temption option, for data which is often-read from the fast path, and only occasionally written by the control thread.
-However, a sequence lock is not preemption-safe on the writer side, although the criticial section is usually small, so depending on application it may be an acceptable level of risk.
+In that case, a sequence lock may look like a viable option, for data which is often-read from the fast path, and only occasionally written by the control thread.
+However, a sequence lock is not preemption-safe on the writer side, although the critical section is usually small, so depending on application it may be an acceptable level of risk.
 The risk being one or more :term:`fast path lcores <Fast path lcore>` being unable to make progress.
 Sequence lock does provide a means to abandoned a failed read transaction, which may be used to allow the thread to make progress, provided it keeps copy of the old data, and using the old data doesn't threaten application correctness.

 :TERM:`Read-copy-update (RCU)<RCU>` may be used to update more elaborate configuration or other data structures, with a set of